WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 ## Pins to Never Use because they will disrupt programming and opperation:

-6-11    - These pins are hookups for external system flash and are used by the system flash.
+GPIO 6-11    - These pins are hookups for external system flash and are used by the system flash.
 Unless you are extending the chips flash capibilities, do not use these.

-1 and 3 -  these are used to program the device and are serial port pins.
+GPIO 1 and 3 -  these are used to program the device and are serial port pins.

 ## Output Only Pins